2020 Acura RLX Brake Specials

 What are the signs of bad brakes on a 2020 Acura RLX?

-Common signs include squealing from wear indicators, longer stopping distances, pedal pulsation, grinding noises, or a brake warning light.
+Common signs include audible squealing from wear indicators, longer stopping distances, pedal pulsation, grinding noises, or a dash brake warning light.

-- Grinding sounds or brake warning light require immediate inspection.
+- Grinding sounds or illuminated brake warning lights

 What's included in a 2020 Acura RLX brake service?

-A standard 2020 Acura RLX brake service includes visual inspection, pad thickness measurement, rotor thickness check, hardware inspection, brake fluid check, and a road test.
+A full brake service includes inspection, pad measurement, rotor thickness check, hardware replacement as needed, brake fluid check, and a road test.

 Should I replace brake pads and rotors at the same time on a 2020 Acura RLX?

-Is it worth getting brakes done at Nalley Acura vs. an independent brake shop?
+Is it worth getting brakes done at Nalley Acura vs. an independent shop for my 2020 Acura RLX?

-Are 2020 Acura RLX brakes covered under warranty?
+Are 2020 Acura RLX brakes covered under warranty at Nalley Acura in Marietta?

 2020 Acura RLX Brake Service in Marietta